-ISeCs behave similarly to RSeC, except for a boost-dependent offset that can be attributed to the variance in the mean interaction rate per nucleon.
-Indeed, the proportionality to $\ln A$ found in RSeCs is a consequence of the serial character also found in ISeCs, but the irregularities of the rates produce offsets that can be as large as $3\left|1 - \frac{A_k\langle\lambda_1\rangle}{\lambda_{A_k}}\right|$ (\textit{c.f.}\,Appendix~\ref{sec:expected_distance}) where $A_k$ is the mass of the species in the cascade for which the interaction rate $\lambda_{A_k}$ deviates the most from the regular rate $\langle\lambda_1\rangle A_k$.
-Offsets can also vary with starting mass, as the additional species included in cascades of heavier masses can slightly contribute to the rate variability.
-However, the main impact comes from the boost dependence of the rates: at the lowest and highest boost values the offsets are comparable, and they become larger at intermediate values.
-This progression is related to the onset of photodisintegrations with the CMB: in the boost region $4\cdot 10^9-6\cdot 10^9$ the rates integrate the energy weighted cross section from $\varepsilon \lesssim 20$~MeV to $\varepsilon \lesssim 40$~MeV, where the variance among species is the largest (see Fig.~\ref{fig:rates_variations}, CRPropa).
-As the boost increases and the variance reduces, the offset values become comparable to those around $\gamma=4\cdot 10^8$ where interactions with the IRB dominate.
-For masses lower than $A=12$ the trend is visibly disrupted, possibly because of limitations in cross section data employed for these nuclei~\citep{Kampert:2012fi}.
+Overall, ISeCs exhibit a similarly behavior to RSeCs, apart from a boost-dependent offset that can be attributed to the variance in the mean interaction rate per nucleon.
+The proportionality to $\ln A$ found in RSeCs is a consequence of the serial character that is also found in ISeCs.
+However, the irregularities in ISeC rates produce offsets in the mass dependence that can be as large as $3\left|1 - \frac{A_k\langle\lambda_1\rangle}{\lambda_{A_k}}\right|$ (c.f., Appendix~\ref{sec:expected_distance}), where $A_k$ is the mass of the species in the cascade for which the interaction rate, $\lambda_{A_k}$, deviates the most from the regular rate, $\langle\lambda_1\rangle A_k$.
+These offsets can also vary with starting mass, because additional species included in cascades of heavier masses can slightly contribute to the rate variability.
+However, the main impact comes from the dependence of the rates on the boost: at the lowest and highest boost values the offsets are comparable, and they increase at intermediate values.
+This progression is related to the onset of photodisintegrations with the CMB: in the boost region $4\cdot 10^9-6\cdot 10^9$, the rates integrate the energy-weighted cross-section from $\varepsilon \lesssim 20$~MeV to $\varepsilon \lesssim 40$~MeV, where the variance among species is the largest (see Fig.~\ref{fig:rates_variations}, CRPropa).
+As the boost increases and the variance decreases, the offset values become comparable to those around $\gamma=4\cdot 10^8$, where interactions with the IRB dominate.
+For masses lower than $A=12$, the trend is visibly disrupted, possibly due to limitations in cross-section data employed for these nuclei~\citep{Kampert:2012fi}.